08Arno30/COS791-Project/README.md

 # COS791-Project
 In this project we implemented an Object Tracking algorithm by using a pre-trained YOLOv8 model and fine-tuning it on a few datasets, including a dataset that we had to manually label.
 Afterwards, we used the fine-tuned model to make predictions on detecting the hockey ball/puck in the two provided videos.
-Finally, we used the predicted boundary box's coordinates together with the built-in track method to track the object throughout the video.
+Finally, we used the predicted boundary box's coordinates together with the built-in track method to track the object throughout the video and used a scaling factor of 1.5 to enlarge the detected ball region within each frame (distinct colours were also used for the bounding box to help clarify where the ball/puck is located).

 ### Environment Setup
 1. Clone the Repository